AdobeDocs/campaign-classic.fr-FR/help/interaction/using/creating-an-offer.md

    ![](assets/offer_content_create_002.png)

-   Pour rechercher les champs obligatoires tels qu’ils ont été définis lors de la configuration de l’espace d’offre, cliquez sur le **[!UICONTROL Content definitions]** lien pour afficher la liste.
+   To find the required fields as they were defined during offer space configuration, click the **[!UICONTROL Content definitions]** link to display the list.
 For more on this, refer to [Creating offer spaces](../../interaction/using/creating-offer-spaces.md).

    ![](assets/offer_content_create_003.png)